krzpch/Cereal-Monitor/README.rst

  - write the name of this preset
  - press "Save" button

-To apply saved prestes you s
+To apply saved prestes you need to select desired preset form list and click "Load" button.
+If desired port is avaliable, the preset will be loaded to your current settings.

 .. image:: https://github.com/krzpch/Cereal-Monitor/blob/main/Screenshot.png